 - Please note that in the U.S. after signing any housing contract (lease), the lease cannot be broken and terms cannot be changed for any reason.

 All entering students are required to have a personal computer.
-Students offered admission wil receive additional information regarding specifications and purchase options.
+Students offered admission will receive additional information regarding specifications and purchase options.
 Information is also available at www.compreq.vt.edu.

-F-1 or J-1 Transfer Clearance Form: This form must be completed by all freshmen applicants attending high school in the United States and transfer students attending college in the U.S. who hold an F-1 or J-1 visa.
+F-1 or J-1 Transfer Clearance Form: This form must be completed by all first-year applicants attending high school in the United States and transfer students attending college in the U.S. who hold an F-1 or J-1 visa.
 Please complete and return this form to Virginia Tech.
 Students who cannot show evidence of their legal status in the United States cannot be issued an I-20 or DS-2019 for Virginia Tech.